-The resource I mentioned in the reel is called Forage.
-It is a free platform where Goldman Sachs, JPMorgan, BCG, Deloitte and dozens of other global firms have built real work simulations — open to every Indian student, right now.
+The platform is called Forage.
+It is a free platform where Goldman Sachs, JPMorgan, BCG, Deloitte and dozens of other global firms have built real work simulations, open to every Indian student, right now.

 The platform is called Forage — theforage.com.
 It is free.
 It has been free since 2017.
 Most Indian students have never heard of it.